-Connectivity and permeability are fundamental elements in any community.
+Connectivity is a fundamental element in any community.
 The existing development within Centre in the Park will continue to transform into a compact urban centre that is well connected internally as well as with the surrounding community and is highly accessible by multiple modes of travel.
 The focus is on providing safe pedestrian, cycling and vehicular modes of travel as well as efficient transit, and easily navigable open spaces.
 The Centre in the Park street network should be safe, attractive and designed to encourage residents and visitors to walk or cycle.
-The street design provide active streets and enables transportation choice.
+The street design provides active streets and enables transportation choice.
 The implementation of streetscape improvements, the addition of pedestrian and bicycle linkages, and the elimination of visual and physical barriers will facilitate the unification of the area.

-In accordance with the Transportation Master Plan, this ARP has examined the existing network for connectivity and makes recommendations to improve safety, connectivity and efficiency for all modes of travel.
-Four general street types have been created to classify existing and new street types within the ARP and are identified in Figure 4: Street Network.
-For existing streets within CITP, the revised street types retain the existing right-of-way, but the space within the right-of-way has been reallocated to change the character of the street and prioritize the movements of people walking, cycling, and taking transit, to align with the goals and objectives of this ARP.
-New streets within the ARP have also been identified and right-of-ways for those streets have been minimized where possible, while providing the necessary facilities.
+In accordance with the Centre in the Park Transportation Master Plan, this Area Redevelopment Plan has examined the existing network for connectivity and makes recommendations to improve safety, connectivity and efficiency for all modes of travel.
+Four general street types have been created to classify existing and new street types within the Area Redevelopment Plan and are identified in Map 4: Street Network.
+For existing streets within Centre in the Park, the revised street types retain the existing right-of-way, but the space within the right-of-way has been reallocated to change the character of the street and prioritize the movements of people walking, cycling, and taking transit, to align with the goals and objectives of this Area Redevelopment Plan.
+New streets within the Area Redevelopment Plan have also been identified and right-of-ways for those streets have been minimized where possible, while providing the necessary facilities.